|Acceptance notifications||March 31, 2023|

 - Design Methods and Processes: Methods, tools, and techniques for engaging people; researching, designing, and co-designing interactive systems; participatory design, design artefacts, research through design; the use of critical theory, feminist methods, counter-factual histories and cultural analysis to understand, critique and reflect on design products and contexts as well as design practices.

 - Experience: Places, temporality, people, communities, events, phenomena, aesthetics, user experience, usability, engagement, empowerment, disruption, wellbeing, designing things that matter, diversity, participation, materiality, making, etc.

 - Themes: Sustainability, Health, resilience, longer-term approaches, children-computer interaction, games and play, digital arts, making, craft, digital labor, etc.

-- Technological Innovation (systems, tools, and/or artifact designs): Sensors and actuators, mobile devices, multi touch and touchless interaction, social media, personal, community, public displays, smart objects and/or intelligent systems, open source hardware, IoT, artificial intelligence, etc.
+- Technological Innovation (systems, tools, and/or artefact designs): Sensors and actuators, mobile devices, multi touch and touch-less interaction, social media, personal, community, public displays, smart objects and/or intelligent systems, open source hardware, IoT, artificial intelligence, etc.

 Workshops will be held on July 10 and 11, 2023, the two days prior to the main conference.
 They will be hosted on the campus of Carnegie Mellon University.
 We will have classroom style spaces as well as some spaces available that can accommodate hands-on making activities.